zce-templates/template/docs/create-template.md

-# Writing your own template
+# How to create a new template

 In reading this section, you'll learn how to create and distribute your own template.